Transmuting the school system, to support everyone!

 We have been doing online school for kindergarten and grade 3, mainly because my kids don't do too well when their parents cannot get involved to advocate for their needs, they often need days off or to go in late, and they have no interest in wearing masks or having to deal with cohvid stress, fears, and conversations all of the time.

 Kindergarten online is a complete NO GO for us so far.
-Too much social programming, and when we do pop in (or speak to other kindergarten families), the kids are bored and the tasks require too much prep by the parents (who are then encourage not to participate in their child's learning).
+Too much social programming, and when we do pop in (or speak to other kindergarten families), the kids are bored and the tasks require too much prep by the parents (who are then encouraged not to participate in their child's learning), and the teachers are incredibly condescending!

 I have absolutely no interest in enrolling our daughter in in person school, because, like I said, she unschooled herself after just 2 months of JK when there was no corona virus, and I absolutely hated the destructive meltdowns at school pickup, and the violent nightmares, so, for our own enjoyment of life and learning, we will just keep her home.

-She is excellent at directing her own education and creative pursuits, but she does wish she had more social interaction and people to play with.
-We continue to go to our local parks and collect numbers from the friends we meet, so that we can arrange more play, if possible.
-I think families can do a better job facilitating our kids' social play than they can at the school, because we, as our kids' parents, know our own comfort level for risk (and ability to navigate illness), and, in my opinion, this is too much for us to ask of the school.
+She is excellent at directing her own education and creative pursuits, but she did wish for more social interaction and people to play with.
+When the weather was warm, we continued to go to our local parks and collect numbers from the friends that we meet there.
+I think facilitating social play is something families should do on their own, and not rely on the shools, because each family has to assess their own comfort level (for risk and ability to navigate illness), and, in my opinion, this is too much for us to ask of the school.

 Grade 3 online is also not without its flaws.
 The success of an online class appears to be very dependent on the teacher, the dynamics of the class members, and the degree to which the technology and technical understanding of all members is flawless.
 We have, however, been able to create a wonderful collaborative relationship with our son's teacher.